 It does not matter how talented you are.
 If you don’t meet this criterion, they will reject your application.

-Once you pass the background check, the next step to preparing for a Spy career is to complete a bachelor's degree in criminal justice, computer science, law, finance, international studies, and psychology.
+After passing the background check, the next step to preparing for a spy career is to complete a bachelor's degree in criminal justice, computer science, lawfinance, international studies, and psychology.

-It is recommended to study political science, history, sociology, and undertake skill development sessions to help refine your job-specific skillset.
+Studying political sciencehistory, and sociology and undertaking skill development sessions to help refine your job-specific skillset is recommended.

-As the profession is concerned with national safety and security, the qualification required for this role is relatively high.
+The profession is concerned with national safety and security, so the qualification required for this role is relatively high.

 National security agencies generally look for applicants with a minimum GPA of 3.0.
 Also, related awards and accomplishments help for this position.

-Thus, the preparation for this role must start from the high school level.
-Study hard and put in all your effort to maintain your grades.
+Thus, preparing for this role must start from the high school level.
+Study hard and put in all your effort to maintain your grades

-It is advisable to engage in relevant academic opportunities to boost your employability.
+Engaging in relevant academic opportunities is advisable to boost your employability.

 Step 4: Learn One or More Secondary Language

-Most spies are employed in overseas locations.
+Most spies work in overseas locations.
 If you know foreign languages, it will help you communicate with other spies effectively.

-Being bi-lingual or multi-lingual will also improve your chances to get more work assignments.
+Being bi-lingual or multi-lingual will also improve your chances of getting more work assignments.

 Step 5: Get Physically Fit

-Along with a clean background and a strong academic record, an aspiring investigation officer must also showcase physical strength and fitness to clear the physical fitness assessments.
+Along with a clean background and a solid academic record, an aspiring investigation officer must also showcase physical strength and fitness to clear the physical fitness assessments.

-Many applicants get rejected in this screening process due to not being able to showcase excellent physical health.
+Many applicants get rejected in this screening process due to their inability to showcase excellent physical health.

-To clear this final and mandatory assessment, it is vital to assess your growth areas and work on building them on a regular basis.
-Strength training, cardio exercises, long-distance running, are effective in building a sturdy physique.
+It is vital to assess your growth areas and work on building them to clear this final and mandatory assessment.
+Strength training, cardio exercises, and long-distance running create a sturdy physique.

-Learning self-defense techniques and following a consistent exercise regimen will make you a strong and desirable candidate for the position.
+Learning self-defence techniques and following a consistent exercise regimen will make you a strong and desirable candidate.

 Step 6: Apply For an ASIS Position

-Here comes the most important step in your professional journey: How to join the ASIS?
+Here comes the most critical step in your professional journey: How to join the ASIS?

-ASIS is the Australian Secret Intelligence Service that engages in gathering and distributing overseas intelligence to safeguard security and promote the interests of the country.
+ASIS is the Australian Secret Intelligence Service that gathers and distributes overseas intelligence to safeguard security and promote the country's interests.
 The agency has an equivalent status as that of MI6 and the CIA.

-To earn a security clearance, prospective ASIS intelligence officers have to meet the specified educational requirement, pass a deep background check and undergo several interviews rounds with references as part of their stringent screening process.
+To earn a security clearance, prospective ASIS intelligence officers must meet the specified educational requirement, pass a deep background check and undergo several interview rounds.

 The entire process can take up to 2 years for the agency to verify your candidacy.